-Faculty from any department may request the purchase of materials by contacting the Media Librarian.
+Faculty from any department may request the purchase of videos by contacting the Media Librarian.

-Once requested, please allow a minimum of two weeks for materials to arrive.
-Some titles from educational film distributors (e.g. Films for the Humanities and Sciences, Bullfrog Films) may take longer to arrive because they make each copy on demand.
+Once requested, please allow a minimum of two weeks for physical videos to arrive or for online videos to be cataloged and activated.
+Some physical videos from independent filmmakers or educational film distributors (e.g. Films for the Humanities and Sciences, Bullfrog Films) may take longer to arrive because they make each copy on demand.

 Students and staff may also suggest titles for purchase by contacting the Media Librarian.

-Because it is housed behind the reserves desk, the media collection is already a "closed reserve" collection.
-At the same time, the materials are still subject to checkout by other faculty.
-If faculty would like to ensure that materials will be readily available for in-library use by students, they may place them on reserve by contacting the Media Librarian or the library's Reserves Coordinator.
-For more information on library reserves, see the reserves policies.
+Because it is housed behind the reserves desk, the physical media collection is already a "closed reserve" collection.
+At the same time, these materials are still subject to checkout by all users.
+If faculty would like to ensure that materials will be readily available for in-library use by students, they may place them on reserve through an online form or through Catalyst or by contacting the library's Reserves Specialist.
+For more information, see the reserves policies.

-The library provides a DVD/VCR-equipped viewing station on the fourth floor (near the open reserves shelves) and several viewing stations on the mezzanine (or fifth floor) level.
-DVDs may also be played in any of the computers in the library's computer labs.
-Headphones, if needed, may be borrowed from the library's reserves desk.
+The library provides DVD/VCR-equipped viewing stations on the mezzanine (or fifth floor) level.
+Headphones and USB optical drives for watching DVDs on a computer may be borrowed from the library's reserves desk.

-Small groups of students may use room 314 to watch DVDs and Blu-ray Discs.
+Small groups may use room 314 to watch DVDs and Blu-ray Discs.
 The room can be reserved by using the sign-up sheet in the room.
-The Library classrooms (305 and 344) may also be used to watch DVDs and videotapes if they are not already scheduled for use.
+Library classrooms 305 and 344 may also be used to watch DVDs, Blu-ray Discs, and videotapes if they are not already scheduled for use.